Q1. Among the following cases of motion, in which cases can we consider the body to be approximately a point object:

 Q15.
 Why is there no distinction required between instantaneous speed and magnitude of velocity?

 Instantaneous velocity is the first derivative of distance with respect to time (dx / dt).
 However, dt is so small it is assumed that the moving particle does not change direction.
-As a result the total distance and the magnitude of displacement becomes equal in this time interval.
-Thus, instantaneous speed and magnitude of velocity is equal.
+As a result, the total distance and the magnitude of displacement become equal in this time interval.
+Thus, instantaneous speed and magnitude of velocity are equal.

 Q16.
 Study the following graphs (a) to (d) and explain which of these can or cannot represent the one-dimensional motion of a particle.

 ( d )

 ( a ) The graph is given in “a” does not represent one-dimensional motion because the point is moving along two axes i.e. axis x and y, and since each axis represents a dimension, moving along two axes means moving in two dimensions.
 Also, speed being a scalar quantity it cannot be negative.

 ( b ) The graph given in “b” does not represent one-dimensional motion because the total path travelled by a particle cannot decrease with time in one-dimensional motion.

 ( c ) The graph given in “c” does not represent one-dimensional motion because the point is moving along two axes i.e. axis x and y, and since each axis represents a dimension, moving along two axes means moving in two dimensions.
 Moreover, a particle cannot occupy two positions at the same time, this is only possible in multiple dimensions.